 Of course, in some charismatic circles, the behavior goes way beyond healing and prophecy and speaking in tongues.
 Some churches engage in holy laughter, barking like dogs and braying like donkeys, getting slain in the Spirit, rolling in the isles, and having tooth fillings changed to gold.
 When non-charismatic Christian leaders argue that these sorts of activities are unbiblical and therefore not of God, they are condemned by charismatic leaders for being guilty of blasphemy against the Holy Spirit.

-Problems with this View
+Problems with this View on the Unforgivable Sin

 Though this is a popular view, it is not the best interpretation of Matthew 12:31-32.